 Admitted Student Checklist

-We are thrilled that you've decided to attend Simmons.
-The college application process is rigorous, and we congratulate you on making the important decision on where to attend school.
-You may be left wondering what comes next.
+Congratulations on your acceptance to Simmons!
+The college application process is rigorous, and we know you must be feeling relieved to have been admitted.
+But what comes next?
 We've compiled an admitted student checklist that takes you step-by-step through the process of enrolling at Simmons, from depositing to the first day of classes.
 Of course, if you're still left with questions don't hesitate to call the Office of Undergraduate Admission at 800-345-8468 or email us at firstname.lastname@example.org.
 We're happy to help during this exciting time!

 Admitted Student Checklist